CourseMaterial/FutureSystems/docs/source/cm_preparation.rst

 .. note: this is a bit unintuitive and should probably be done with

-To set the indi cloud to be the default cloud you can use in addition the command::
+To set the india cloud to be the default cloud you can use in addition the command::

     cm cloud default india